hpark3/hpark3/README.md

 ## 🧠 About Me

 🎓 M.S. in Business Analytics (UK) | 🎓 Strategic Planning & Data Background
-📈 3+ years experience managing tech projects, operating CRM platform, automating reporting flows, and building user-centric dashboards
+📈 3+ years of USA based experience in tech project management, CRM system operation, data analysis — combined with 2 years of experience in strategic planning and international business development in Korea.
 💡 Previously led internal CRM initiatives at Samsung — onboarded 2 new divisions, reduced reporting errors by 25%, and built forecasting dashboards
 🌐 World citizen: lived/worked in 🇺🇸 🇰🇷 🇨🇦 🇶🇦 🇦🇺 🇬🇧
 🎨 Hobbies: Interior design, cooking, yoga & fitness, and 🏌️‍♀️ beginner golfer!